Just Eat Belfast Bikes

-We launched a new public bike share scheme on Monday 27 April 2015 as part of our Investment Programme.
-Coca-Cola Zero Belfast Bikes provides 40 bike docking stations in the city centre.
+We launched a public bike share scheme on Monday 27 April 2015 as part of our physical investment programme.
+Just Eat Belfast Bikes provides over 41 bike docking stations in the city centre.

 Belfast Bikes are used by: